 Doctors, nurses, pharmacists and patients can report any side effects of drugs.
 They report it to the government's drug safety watchdog.
 The organisation is called the Medicines and Healthcare products Regulatory Agency (MHRA ).

 The safety system of the MHRA is called the Yellow Card Scheme.
 This scheme helps to monitor drug safety.
 It collects information about new or suspected side effects or drug reactions.

-Contact your doctor if you are worried about side effects from any drugs you are taking or have recently been taking.
+Contact your doctor, nurse or pharmacist if you are worried about side effects from any drugs you are taking or have recently been taking.